Lerwick: Climate

 Owing to its northerly location, winter months are extremely dark in Lerwick.
 On the day of the winter solstice it gets only 5 hours and 49 minutes of daylight.
 In sharp contrast daylight lasts 18 hours and 55 minutes on the day of the summer solstice.
 As a result, nights never get completely dark for a period of time in summer, with dark blue elements remaining in the sky.
 The maritime influence tempers the climate effects of these swings in daylight, but in many areas of the world this latitude has hostile winters.
-Farther north in the world, only the Faroe Islands have such high January averages as Lerwick and fellow Shetland station at Baltasound – with the warm Atlantic currents preventing ice formation.
+Farther north in the world, only the Faroe Islands and a few places in Norway like Kinn have such high January averages as Lerwick and fellow Shetland station at Baltasound – with the warm Atlantic currents preventing ice formation.
 Only when temperatures in continental areas are record cold does Lerwick experience some cold as was the case in December 2010 during the severe cold wave affecting the British Isles and Europe that covered much of mainland UK in snow.
 Even so, average highs remained above 3 C and frosts were light.
-Even warm summers are also extremely rare with the warmest recorded month being July 2006 at an average high of 16 C.
+Mild summers are also rare with the warmest recorded month being July 2006 at an average high of 16 C.